Bhinneka/kredivo-go/README.md

     	"github.com/Bhinneka/kredivo-go"
     )

-    //Checkout Order
+    /* Checkout Order
-    //in abstraction style
+       in abstraction style
-    //you should use KredivoService, instead of invoke directly to kredivo's Constructor
+	   you should use KredivoService,
-    //this function now easy to test
+	   instead of invoke directly to kredivo's Constructor this function now easy to test
+	*/
     func checkoutOrder(kred kredivo.KredivoService) {

       var order kredivo.Order